 Few users reported that they fixed the problem simply by using layers.acceleration.disabled option, so you might want to try doing that.

-You can improve performance of Thunderbird simply by turning on Automatic Compacting feature.
+You can improve the performance of Thunderbird simply by turning on the Automatic Compacting feature.
 To do that, follow these steps:

 - Go to Tools > Options.

-- Navigate to Advanced tab and select Network & Disk Space.
+- Navigate to the Advanced tab and select Network & Disk Space.

 - Select Compact folders when it will save over option and enter the desired size in MB.
 20MB is usually a good option, but you can use a lower value if you want compacting to be performed more frequently.